 The Code of Virginia governs the budget process in Prince William County (PWC).
-Sections 15.2-516 and 2503 require the County Executive to submit a proposed budget to the Board of County Supervisors (BOCS) no later than April 1st for the upcoming fiscal year; the County's fiscal year runs from July 1st to June 30th.
+Sections 15.2-516 and 2503 require the County Executive to submit a proposed budget to the Board of County Supervisors (BOCS) no later than April 1 for the upcoming fiscal year; the County's fiscal year runs from July 1 to June 30.
 The proposed budget includes all projected expenditures, including the transfer to PWC Schools, and must be balanced against projected revenues.
 Once presented, the BOCS undertakes an extensive review and public comment period prior to final budget adoption.

 Sections 15.2-2506, 58.1-3007, and 58.1-3321 of the Code of Virginia govern the public notice requirements that guide the County's budget review and public comment period.
-After receipt of the proposed budget, the first BOCS action is to authorize the advertisement of the tax and levy rates.
-Once the rate is advertised, the BOCS can adopt lower tax and levy rates, but cannot, without additional advertisement, adopt higher rates.
+After receipt of the proposed budget, the first BOCS action is to authorize the advertisement of the proposed tax and levy rates.
+Once the proposed rate is advertised, the BOCS can adopt lower tax and levy rates, but cannot, without additional advertisement, adopt higher rates.
+The timing of the advertisement is tied to the amount of increased revenue anticipated by the proposed rate.
 The Code also requires the BOCS to hold public hearings on the proposed budget and the proposed tax and levy rates to collect public comment.